 - Basketball courts

-- Open lawnRestroom
+- Open lawn

 - Picnic pavilion

+- Restroom

+- Playground

 - Parking

-- Playground

 - BBQ grills

 - This park is located at the edge of a neighborhood, just south of the railroad. - The park is secluded and doesn't have good visibility based on its location behind residences.